-Gary remains at the forefront of what is happening on the trade finance world through his role with the ICC.
+Gary remains at the forefront of what is happening on the trade finance world.

 Training can be completed remotely or on-site and tailored to the specific needs of the requesting institution.
 The sessions can vary from a half day to one day or more, depending on individual requirements.
 A full back up service is provided once the training is finished, for any final questions that arise once the training is concluded.
 Webinars can also be developed on a general or bespoke basis.

 Simple intuitive guides to walk your staff through a transaction from start to finish.
 What to look for?
 What to do if there is a problem?
 How to prepare documents for presentation under a documentary credit?
 What should I know in the UCP?

 Regular updates on documentary credit, collection, guarantee and other trade finance products.

 General consultancy services tailored to your needs and requirements including, but not limited to, expert witness documentation in the event of actual or planned legal action under a specific transaction(s).

 A facility allowing direct access for up to 10 individuals of your institution (more, if need be, can be catered for) to have direct email access in the event of issues that require an immediate response or assistance for further handling of a transaction.
 90% of questions responded to within 24 hours, the remainder within 48/72 hours.

 Annual consultancy contracts are not as expensive as you may think!